awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 + AWS Secrets Manager
 + AWS Systems Manager

-If RDS Custom can't communicate with the necessary services, it creates the following event:
+If RDS Custom can't communicate with the necessary services, it publishes the following event:

 ```
 Database instance in incompatible-network.
 SSM Agent connection not available.
 Amazon RDS can't connect to the dependent AWS services.